 By 1901 friendly societies had 41,236 members – 15% of all adult males.
-The societies’ support for members in the influenza epidemic and the First World War led to a rise in the 1920s, and by 1938 there were 113,709 members.
+The societies’ support for members in the First World War and the influenza epidemic led to a rise in the 1920s, and by 1938 there were 113,709 members.

 Sectarianism and politics were excluded from lodge discussions, although the Hibernians eventually supported Irish nationalist aspirations.

 The societies’ main role was to provide for their members in times of illness and death.
 If a worker fell ill, he would receive support of up to £1 a week.
 To assuage his fears of a pauper’s funeral, his funeral, coffin, plot and headstone were paid for.
 Most lodges had separate funds to support widows and orphans, and in the early 20th century they introduced medical benefits.
-Lodges contracted a doctor to provide free medical consultation for families – which became a more significant attraction than the sickness benefit.
-At the same time friendly societies joined together to operate pharmacies.
+Lodges contracted a doctor to provide free medical consultations for families – this became a more significant attraction than the sickness benefit.
+Friendly societies collaborated to operate pharmacies.
 By 1931 there were 31 United Friendly Society pharmacies with 50,000 members.

 In their use of passwords, initiation rites and hierarchy, friendly societies imitated the Freemasons.
 Rank was reflected in embroidered aprons, collars and badges.

 After the formal business, members retired to the ‘hearth circle’ for drinking and singing.
-From the 1880s many lodges built their own halls (although often at the cost of the lodge’s solvency), and held smoke concerts, banquets, anniversary dinners and inter-lodge competitions.
-Friendly-society members paraded their regalia on public occasions.
+From the 1880s many lodges built their own halls (often at the cost of the lodge’s solvency), and held smoke concerts, banquets, anniversary dinners and inter-lodge competitions.
+Friendly society members paraded in their regalia on public occasions.

 The temperance lodges included women because of their special interest in prohibition, and in 1876 the Rechabites set up a separate female ‘tent’.
-The 1890s suffrage movement led New Zealand to break with British tradition in establishing women’s lodges of equal status with men’s.
+The 1890s suffrage movement led New Zealand to break with British tradition and establish women’s lodges of equal status with men’s.
 In 1894 the Foresters opened two courts for women, and the other orders followed.
-But in 1900 there were only 142 women in friendly societies.
-In the 1910s there was a move to allow women into male lodges, which caused some initial conflict – but by the late 1930s nearly all city lodges were mixed.
-Those few women who joined were usually single workers who left after marrying.
+But in 1900 there were still only 142 women in friendly societies.
+In the 1910s there was a move to allow women into male lodges.
+This caused some initial conflict, but by the late 1930s nearly all city lodges were mixed.
+The few women who joined were usually single workers who left after marrying.
 The traditions of the societies kept them strongly male.